Lindsey House: History

-The house was built in 1674 by the third Earl of Lindsey on the riverside site of Thomas More's garden and is thought to be the oldest house in Kensington and Chelsea.
-It was extensively remodelled in 1750 by Count Zinzendorf for the Moravian community in London.
+The house was built in 1674 by Robert Bertie, 3rd Earl of Lindsey on the riverside site of Thomas More's garden and is thought to be the oldest house in Kensington and Chelsea.

+Lindsey House was extensively remodelled in 1750 by Count Zinzendorf for the Moravian community in London.

 The house was divided into four separate dwellings in 1775.
 Today, it occupies nos.
 96 to 101 of Cheyne Walk, covering a number of separate frontages and outbuildings.
-Previous residents have included the historical painter John Martin, in one of the outbuildings at 4 Lindsey Row from 1849–53 and James McNeill Whistler between 1866–78 at 2 Lindsey Row (now 96 Cheyne Walk).
+Previous residents have included the historical painter John Martin, in one of the outbuildings at 4 Lindsey Row from 1849 to 1853 and James McNeill Whistler between 1866 and 1878 at 2 Lindsey Row (now 96 Cheyne Walk).
 In 1808, engineer Marc Brunel lived in the middle section of the house (now no. 98), and his son Isambard Kingdom Brunel grew up here.
 These residencies are commemorated by Blue plaques on the walls of the house.